Sanofi-Public/PMCB-scGFT/README.md

 Accuracy (%): 99.49
 ```

-Utilizing UMAP for a qualitative evaluation, we project both synthesized and
+Utilizing UMAP for a qualitative evaluation, we project synthesized and
 real cells onto the embedded manifold:

 <p align="center" width="100%">